 Instructions

-1. Add the kombu to 2 cups of water and set aside for 30 minutes.
+2. Let the kombu soak.
+Add the kombu to a pot along with 2 cups of water, and set aside for 30 minutes.

-2. Strain the mentsuyu into a container with a lid, let cool to room temperature, seal and refrigerate.
-The mentsuyu is best when very cold.
+6. Strain.
+Strain the tsuyu into a container with a lid, let cool to room temperature, seal and refrigerate until cold.

-4. Bring a medium pot of water to a boil.
-Add the soba noodles and cook according to the instruction on the package (noodles usually take between 5-8 minutes to cook).
-Drain and rinse under cold water.
-Drain well and divide noodles among two plates or shallow bowls.
+7. Bring a medium pot of water to a boil.
+Add the soba noodles and cook according to the instructions on the package (dry noodles usually take between 5-8 minutes to cook).
+Drain and rinse under cold water until the noodle are cold.
+Drain well and divide the noodles among two plates or shallow bowls.

-5. Pour about 1/2 – 3/4 cup of mentsuyu into a bowl for dipping the noodles and serve with a side of grated daikon, scallions, wasabi and nori.
-Add them to the mentsuyu before eating.
+8. Pour about 1/2 – 3/4 cup of tsuyu into a bowl for dipping the noodles and serve with a side of grated daikon, scallions, wasabi and nori.
+Add them to the dipping sauce before eating.

 Nutrition